Contact: Alison Dennis

 “The inventiveness of the composition and arrangements delights on every track.” – Matt Dinaro of Rock and Roll Portland

-Dr. Something is the project of songwriter and multi-instrumentalist Alison Dennis, who has been recording and performing music in Portland for over a decade.
-She utilizes piano, synth, woodwinds and guitar to create engagingly melodic chamber pop that blurs the line between comedy and earnestness.
+The project of longtime Portland songwriter and multi-instrumentalist Alison Dennis, Dr. Something uses imaginative instrumental and vocal textures alongside humorous, emotionally trenchant lyrics to create engaging chamber pop that blurs the line between art and novelty.
 Filling out the band’s sound are dynamic drummer Michael Wilding, intrepid bass guitarist Jacob Anderson and, on special occasions, the back-up singing, go-go dancing sensations Amy Baxter, Erika Garlock and Christie Welsh.
-Alison, Michael and Jacob also play in the psych rock band All I Feel Is Yes.
 RIYL: Nellie McKay, John Grant, Belle & Sebastian, The Zombies

 Dr. Something’s latest EP, The Transit Suite, released on September 27th, 2019, is a series of 5 musical vignettes about Portland-area transit centers inspired by Alison’s experiences of local transit centers, and the beauty, struggles, and emotions of everyday life commuting via mass transit.
 Featuring woodwinds, piano, guitar, bass, vocal harmonies, drums and violins, it’s a miniature symphony about daily banality, unexpected social intersections, climate change, and the importance of public space and services.

 All songs written and produced by Alison Dennis.

 All songs recorded and mixed by Nalin Silva at Type Foundry and Revolver Studios, except for “Beaverton TC,” recorded and mixed by Alison Dennis at All I Feel Is Yes HQ and at home.